wncc/Hello-FOSS-Calci/README.md

 The Basic Application is Ready.
 It can perform multiple additions,subtractions,divisions and multiplications of integers as well as decimals.
 Fixed Bugs, Buttons are working properly
 Fixed Crashing of apps.
 Errors are displayed as a Toast on invalid operations.
 Display of NaN is removed.
+App Icon Changed

 ## What can you Contribute to?